Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 ### Second manifestation: improves the smoothness of loss function
 The second manifestation is arguably the stronger benefit and relies on the concept of smoothness.

-Definition : a function f is L-smooth if a
+Definition : a function f is L-smooth if :

 $$|{\color{red}\nabla}$$ f(x) - $${\color{red}\nabla}$$ f(y) |  $$ \leq L\|x - y\| \forall$$ x,y